,

 A recipe for which the extract is missing can be easily substituted with some brandy, rum or vodka.
 However, these substitutes will not provide the same taste and flavor of the original recipe.
 Alcohol is similar to vanilla extract because alcohol enhances many different flavors in a recipe.
 In addition to enhancing other flavors, alcohol also helps to dissolve sugar during baking so that it doesn’t crystallize.
 This is why it’s crucial that you do not substitute vanilla extract for alcohol in your recipes!

-See also Can You Put A Cold Glass Dish In The Oven?
+See also Can You Put Metal In A Convection Microwave Oven?

 Looking for a good vanilla substitute?
 Many believe that real Madagascar Bourbon Pure Vanilla Extract is one of the best alternatives to real vanilla extract.
 Madagascar Bourbon Vanilla is produced with vanilla beans grown in Madagascar, Africa and also has a rich, creamy flavor that is similar to Mexico’s expensive vanilla extract but of course at a much more reasonable price.